TheAiHigh-School/TheAiHigh/README.md

 •	Sunday Boot Camp: Students will engage in theory and code with a low-code approach, tackle real-life problem-solving projects.
 Each boot camp will get deeper and deeper into the theory and practical aspects.
 •	Optional project: Students will come up with their idea for project and form a team.
 The expectation is that students keep contributing to these and improve the results with each course.
 A team of experts will guide them through the process.

-Boot Camp1: Understanding language models and building apps

-Boot Camp2: Using Vibe coding to build complete language apps

-Boot Camp3: Advanced topics in language model based applications

 Schedule:

-Bootcamp 1 - Understanding and building language model applications March 8, 10 AM – 4 PM
+Bootcamp 1 - Understanding and building language AI applications March 8, 10 AM – 4 PM

-Bootcamp 2 – Using Vibe coding to build advanced language model applications April TBD, 10 AM – 4 PM
+Bootcamp 2 – Using Vibe coding to build advanced language AI applications April TBD, 10 AM – 4 PM

-Bootcamp 3 – Advanced topics in language models and applications May TBD, 10 AM – 4 PM
+Bootcamp 3 – Advanced topics in language AI and applications May TBD, 10 AM – 4 PM

 All classes will be held at: